bencivjan/katacoda-scenarios/fuzzing-exec-tutorial/step1.md

 ## Overview of what will be accomplished throughout this tutorial:

-1. Integrating Google's Atheris with a Python project
+1. Background Learning of Fuzzing
-2. Creating a GitHub repository to host project
+2. Integrating Google's Atheris with a Python project
 3. Setting up Fuzzing CI pipeline through GitHub Actions on new repo

 # Background: